dlhamilton/AI-DermDiagnosis/README.md

 - In-vivo confocal microscopy (confocal): This non-invasive imaging technique provides a real-time "optical biopsy" of the skin, allowing for a diagnosis without the need for a physical biopsy.
 If a high-confidence prediction aligns with this method, it should be taken seriously, and an in-person consultation with a healthcare professional is necessary.

 In all cases, regardless of the diagnostic method, a prediction by the AI should be considered as a suggestion or an additional tool for skin cancer screening, not a definitive diagnosis.
 A healthcare professional should always be consulted for accurate diagnosis and treatment recommendations.

 ---

-## Business Requirements

-- AI-Derm is a healthcare startup that uses artificial intelligence for dermatological diagnoses.
-It is spearheading a project to develop an AI-powered application that can help healthcare professionals and individuals identify skin cancer at an early stage.
-The primary aim is to distinguish malignant skin lesions from benign ones, providing an immediate diagnosis and confidence level, which would recommend further medical consultation if necessary.

-- Currently, the process of diagnosing skin cancer is often time-consuming and requires expert analysis.
-A dermatologist might need to examine the suspicious lesion visually, perform a dermoscopic analysis, and in some cases, conduct a biopsy to definitively diagnose if the skin lesion is malignant.
-This process can take from days to weeks, depending on various factors such as the healthcare system's efficiency and the need for further tests.

-- However, early detection of skin cancer, particularly malignant melanoma, is crucial for effective treatment.
-When identified at an early stage, the survival rate for melanoma is significantly high.
-However, if the cancer has spread to other parts of the body, the survival rate drops dramatically.
-This underlines the importance of rapid and accurate diagnosis.

-- The proposed AI model could provide instant predictions with associated confidence levels, significantly reducing the time required to identify potential malignant skin lesions.
-This immediacy could lead to earlier consultations and interventions, increasing the chances of successful treatment.
-It's important to note that while the AI model can assist with initial screening and diagnosis, any prediction it makes must be verified by a healthcare professional to ensure accuracy and safety.

-  - **Business Requirement 1**: The client aims to visually differentiate lesions.
-The model should be capable of reaching an accuracy of at least 70%.

-  - **Business Requirement 2**: The model should provide a confidence level for each prediction.

-  - **Business Requirement 3**: If a skin lesion is predicted as malignant with high confidence, the system should recommend immediate medical consultation.

-  - **Business Requirement 4**: The project will deliver a web application where users can upload a skin lesion image, and the system will provide a diagnosis, a confidence level of the prediction.

-  - **Business Requirement 5**: The AI model's insights should assist healthcare professionals in making informed decisions about the treatment process.

-  - **Business Requirement 6**: The model's performance will be evaluated using balanced performance metrics such as F1 Score.

-  - **Business Requirement 7**: The client is interested to have a study to visually differentiate between lesions.

-This solution aims to augment the decision-making process for dermatologists and bring about a transformative change in the early detection and treatment of skin cancer.

----